I might have said Fenton, Missouri at the show open, but I knew it was Ferguson, and I said Ferguson the last time I referenced it.

 He shied away from doing it in Iraq.

-And to decide that you're not going to do anything until you have a government.
+And to decide that you're not going to do anything until you have a government is to wait forever and is to permit ISIS to do what it has done.

 And to say that he didn't have intelligence, this is not a hard target.

-This is Airbill.
+This is Air Beale.

 We have people there.

-The fact is there was intelligence, and to say that they were shocked by the Peshmirga on Saturday night being routed is a farce.
+And to say that they were shocked by the Peshmerga on Saturday night being routed is a farce.

 The White House wasn't listening.

-He said, we're not used to hearing this.
+We're not used to hearing this.

 They knew.

-They had they we have our own people there, David.
+We have our own people there, David.

 We knew what was going on.

-We didn't even until we had people there.
+We didn't even, until we had people there.

 White House wasn't listening.